As Auto Industry Roars Back, Worker Shortages Throw Up Roadblocks

 One challenge is absenteeism — a word that might bring to mind people playing hooky, but which actually covers all the reasons someone might not show up for work.

-And during a pandemic, there are lots of reasons workers might not show up, from not having child care to waiting for a COVID-19 test result, or even being quarantined after a positive result.
+And during a pandemic, there are lots of reasons workers might not show up, from not having child care to waiting for a coronavirus test result, or even being quarantined after a positive result.

-"Based on the number of COVID quarantines that we've had, we've hired a little over 200 additional team members to support that quarantine absenteeism," said Emily Lauder, the vice president of administration at Toyota Mississippi, a non-unionized plant in Blue Springs, Miss., where about 2,000 workers assemble Corolla sedans.
+"Based on the number of COVID quarantines that we've had, we've hired a little over 200 additional team members to support that quarantine absenteeism," said Emily Lauder, vice president of administration at Toyota Mississippi, a nonunionized plant in Blue Springs, Miss., where about 2,000 workers assemble Corolla sedans.

-But in order to keep the virus from spreading inside the plant, all those positive cases meant a lot of quarantines.
-That's created gaps on the production line that haven't been easy to fill, despite the high rate of national unemployment.
+But to keep the virus from spreading inside the plant, all those positive cases meant a lot of quarantines.
+That's created gaps on the production line that haven't been easy to fill despite the high rate of national unemployment.

-Lauder, for example, says Toyota has "struggled somewhat" finding temporary workers, or what the company refers to as "variable workforce."
+Lauder, for example, said Toyota has "struggled somewhat" finding temporary workers, or what the company refers to as "variable workforce."

 Like some other automakers, Toyota Mississippi is sending a few white-collar salaried workers to help with production.